|Home ||Galleries ||Articles ||Reviews ||Best Gear ||New ||About ||Contact ||Gallery Index ||Previous ||

 Can you pick out the "Dark Horse" in the Milky Way?

 Technical.
 This image is central crop from a 21-frame mosaic.
 Canon 6D 20-megapixel digital camera, Sigma 35 mm f/1.4 DG HSM lens at f/1.4.
 Thirty-nine exposures at ISO 1600 were made, each a 15 second exposure.
 Pairs of exposures were averaged together to make 30 second total exposure time per frame on land and sky.
 The star reflections were single 15-second exposures.
 Exposure of the stars were tracked using an iOptron SkyTracker.
 The mosaic included 3 frame positions on land, 3 on reflections, and 15 positions on the sky.
+The field of view is 108 x 101 degrees.

 No dark frame subtraction, and no flat fields were used.
 The Canon 6D has the very low pattern noise, and on-sensor dark current suppression, so there is no need to do dark frames.
 Modern raw converters correct for hot pixels and, with lens profiles, correct for light fall-off, so there is no need for flat field corrections.
 Processing was done with 16-bits/channel.